opendatainitiative/opendatalegislation/implementation/open-data-legislation-implementation.md

 * Audits and CAFR reporting TBD

 # State Standards verses Municipal Independence
+* Who owns the Data?
+The group creating the data
+  * Responsible to display
+  * The state provides aggregation and added value
+  * Who get called for errors?

 # Publishing
 # Quantity and Quality
 # Additional Reporting Standards